ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 #### Bypassing CI checks

-CI checks ensure that changes to the wiki keep it in a consistent state, but ways to bypass them exist as a fail safe, such that pull requests can still be merged in the event of false errors or discovered bugs in the checks.
+CI checks normally prevent pull requests with errors from getting merged.
+However, in the event of false errors or discovered bugs in the checks, they can still be bypassed as a fail safe.
 There are a few situations where intentionally bypassing a CI check is acceptable, as outlined below.
 Contact a [maintainer](/wiki/osu!_wiki/Maintenance/List_of_maintainers) if you need to bypass a check for a reason not mentioned here.

 For reference, below is a table of all CI checks in order: